 Houzz Home design, decorating and remodeling.
 I’m always a little overwhelmed by this site because it literally has like everything you could think of for the home.
 I’ve also heard designers had mixed results in terms of how much business it generates but you should check for yourself and see if it is worth the investment for any of the paid marketing features.

-Should I go to school and do I need formal training?
+Should you go to school and formal training?

 Aaaaaggghhh the question of whether to go to school or not go to school?
 This has been a tough one for me and I go back and forth.
 I have my Masters in my current field and just dread the thought of going back to school.
 I’ve tried my hand at a couple of online courses and you must be diligent to self-train on your own or you will not finish.
 I’ve talked with people in the interiors field who have provided pros and cons.

 Some pros: In addition to having a formal degree and training, some trade programs and services will only approve if you have a formally recognized degree or certification.